foodsharing-taiwan/foodsharing.tw/en/_pages/community.md

 # Community

-The idea of Foodsharing Taiwan is to get togehter to fight food waste in Taiwan.

-Therefore is it important to us to cooperate with other groups working on this issue in Taiwan.

-If you are interested in working with us on foodwaste, we are happy to hear from you.

-Our last [event](https://www.facebook.com/events/1488546647928864/) was held togehter with:
+There are so many ways to make a difference in your life and around you.
+One of the them is to Join Us and start taking action today towards a better future .
+Being a part of our family means getting together to fight food waste in Taiwan.

+Volunteer
+Our community's impact is made possible by those who share their free time to collect food, set up and carry out the food sharing and all the other events we host.
+Give it a try, join us and see if sharing food is for you.
+There is no commitment and everyone is welcome!

+Core Team
+Become part of our core team and help with administration, volunteer management, food collection, design, translation and events.

+Groups and Venues
+For us it is important to do networking to bring together like-minded people and initiatives in Taiwan to set up events and activities together or just get together and exchange ideas.

+So far we are collaborating with

 [Pick Food Up 扌合 生態廚房](https://www.facebook.com/pickfoodup/)